 The names of all candidates who have turned in an Intent to Seek Office form by the deadline date shall be announced at the Academic Senate Board meeting that immediately follows the deadline date for self-nomination.
 At that time, nominations shall also be taken from the floor of the Academic Senate Board meeting.
 Nominations from the floor shall officially close at the adjournment of the meeting.

 Prior to the election, the chairperson of the Nominations and Elections Committee shall submit balloting procedures, including the length of the balloting period, to the Academic Senate Board for approval.
 Candidates for office who wish to do so may submit a one-page platform statement to the Nominations and Elections Committee chairperson by the date specified.
 All statements shall be duplicated and sent out with the ballots, which shall also have a space for write-in candidates.

+The chair of the Nominations and Elections Committee shall schedule a meeting for the ballots to be tallied by the members of this committee.
+There will be at least one full-time faculty observer who is not a member of the committee, during the tallying of the vote.
+The Academic Senate President will be notified of the results of the election by the chair and has the responsibility to notify all of the candidates of the outcome of the election.

-Election results should be presented to the Academic Senate Board prior to the Spring Session of the Academic Senate for California Community Colleges so that the newly elected officers may attend the session.
+Election results should be presented to the Academic Senate Board prior to the Spring Plenary Session of the Academic Senate for California Community Colleges so that the newly elected officers may attend the session.

 8.5 Vacancies